uwsampa/sampa-public/wacas14/index.md

-The workshop aims to explore new ideas in the realm of *approximate computing*, a research direction that asks how computer systems can be made better---faster, more efficient, and less complex---by relaxing the requirement that they be exactly correct.
+The workshop aims to explore new ideas in the realm of *approximate computing*, a research direction that asks how computer systems can be made better&mdash;faster, more efficient, and less complex&mdash;by relaxing the requirement that they be exactly correct.
 Approximate systems raise questions from across the system stack, from circuits to applications.
 WACAS is a venue for discussion, debate, and brainstorming on all of these topics.